brimdata/zed/docs/zq/language.md

 {sum:12}
 {sum:6}
 ```
-This sturcture generalizes to any more complicated expression context,
+This structure generalizes to any more complicated expression context,
 e.g., we can embed multiple lateral expressions inside of a record literal
 and use the spread operator to tighten up the output:
 ```mdtest-command